At least according to

 Experts who follow the money transfers, also known as familial remittances, have been confounded over why growth in the totals has leveled off in the first half of the year despite continued growth in the Mexican immigrant population.
 The Inter-American Development Bank sponsored a recent survey of 900 immigrants by Bendixen & Associates, a Miami firm that specializes in multi-cultural polling, to try to explain the change.

-$11.4 BILLION [emphasis mine] to their native country, according to estimates by the Central Bank of Mexico.
+In the first six months of the year, Mexican immigrants sent $11.4 BILLION [emphasis mine] to their native country, according to estimates by the Central Bank of Mexico.
 That is about the same amount sent last year, a significant slowdown given that remittances have grown more than 10 percent a year for the past decade, reflecting population growth, said Donald F. Terry, manager of the Inter-American Development Bank's Multilateral Investment Fund.

-Even the New York Slimes (motto: "We heart terrorists!!") is jumping on the boo-hoo bandwagon with this report:
+Even the New York Slimes (motto: "We heart terrorists!!") is jumping on the boo-hoo bandwagon

 Bank officials, pointing to a survey of Mexican immigrants in the report, said the decline reflected a rising sense of insecurity and uncertainty about whether they would stay in the United States.
 Anticipating a possible move back to Mexico, these immigrants appear to be saving more.